 OPERATING_SYSTEM - The operating system.
 Examples are Windows or Linux.

 OPERATION - The action performed.
-Examples include RunInstance
+Examples include RunInstance and

 PLATFORM - The EC2 operating system.
 Examples are Windows or Linux.